Mitsui OSK Lines has invested in a fuels company that makes methanol from renewable electricity.

 TradeWinds’ weekly newsletter on sustainability and the business of the ocean digs into environmental issues every week in the maritime industries.
 Get it in your inbox by subscribing.

-E-fuels are another name for electrofuels or synthetic fuels.
+E-fuels, also known as electrofuels or synthetic fuels, are an alternative energy source.
 They are produced from hydrogen that is in turn made from electricity and water in an electrolyser.

 They can bring well-to-wake shipping emissions down to zero when that electricity is from renewable sources, with recycled carbon included in the case of e-methanol.